GoogleCloudPlatform/endpoints-codelab-android/codelab.md

     exclude(group: 'com.google.android', module: 'android')
     exclude(group: 'org.apache.httpcomponents', module: 'httpclient')
 }
 ```

 If required, the complete `build.gradle` file for `todoTxtTouch` is located in the [`snippets/` directory TODO]() of the codelab archive.

-Once you've made this change, you'll be prompted to perform a "gradle sync" :
+Once you've made this change, you'll be prompted to perform a **"gradle sync"** :

 ![image alt text](images/image_24.png)

 At this point the Android client application is ready to start using the Endpoints client library to store tasks in our Google Cloud backend.
 Further documentation on how to consume the Cloud Endpoints in Android is here: [https://developers.google.com/appengine/docs/java/endpoints/consume_android](https://developers.google.com/appengine/docs/java/endpoints/consume_android).

 ## Step 5 - Modify the android application to use the new backend.
 Run.
 Test.

-Navigate to the `com.todotxt.todotxttouch.task.TaskBagImpl.java` class in the `todoTxtTouch` module (it may be one of the tabs already open) and navigate to line 215 (using **Navigate > Line** should get you to `/* REMOTE APIS */`).
+Navigate to the `com/todotxt/todotxttouch/task/TaskBagImpl.java` file in the `todoTxtTouch` module (it may be one of the tabs already open) and navigate to line 215 (using **Navigate > Line** should get you to `/* REMOTE APIS */`).

 This is the interesting part: the `pushToRemote` and `pullToRemote` methods implement the actual communication with the backend which we want to set to use the Google Cloud Platform.
 Rather than making changes to this existing class we'll create a new subclass of `TaskBagImpl` called `EndpointsTaskBagImpl` (full source [here_TODO]()) :

 ![image alt text](images/image_25.png)![image alt text](images/image_26.png)